Scott Cardle

-Scott Cardle (born 28 September 1989) is a British former professional boxer who competed from 2012 to 2018.
+Scott Cardle (born 28 September 1989) is an English former professional boxer who competed from 2012 to 2018.
 He held the British lightweight title from 2015 to 2016.
 As an amateur, he won a bronze medal in the welterweight division at the 2009 EU Championships.
-His elder brother, Joe, is a professional footballer.

 Amateur career

 Born in Blackpool, Lancashire, to Glasgow-born parents, Cardle had a successful amateur career fighting out of Kirkham ABC, As well as 7 national gold medals from the age of 14, Scott became an England and Team GB International, winning many international honours including gold medal in multi nation tournament in Dublin, Ireland in three consecutive years (2007, 2008 & 2009), Gold at 'Golden Gong Cup' tournament in Macedonia (2008), a bronze medal at a multi nation tournament in Germany (2008) beating Jeff Horn, a bronze medal at the 2009 European Union Amateur Boxing Championships at welterweight, he then dropped down a weight to light-welterweight for the AIBA World Boxing Championships in Milan in 2009 After beating Olympic Bronze Medalist, Frenchman, Alexis Vastine, he then lost to another Olympic Bronze Medallist, Cuban, Roniel Iglesias Sotolongo missing the chance to secure a world championship medal.